lee-amber-alex/Password.Generator/README.md

 # Password.Generator

 ## Descritpion
 For this exercise I created an application that generates a unique password based on the User requested specifications.
 The User has the option to include special characters, numeric characters, lowercase characters and/or uppercase characters.
 After criteria is satisfied, the Password Generator provides the User with a randomly generated password.
+Technologies used include HTML, CSS, JavaScript, Bootstrap and Google Fonts.

 ## Installation